mosi-arch/research/CipherPunk/README.md

   - this is happend, but we use multiply for cryptography, there is can a chance for this conjecture?
   - answer is yes, but in big numbers this chance is to low.
   -
-conjecture: each generated `C` if divided by 2 and the answer is even, have `q` number biggest in the middle. candidate number ever is a prime, so we can calculate for this conjecture to find more 'equation' to create `C` generator.
+conjecture: each generated `C` if divided by 2 and the answer is even, have `q` number biggest in the middle. candidate number ever is a prime, so we can calculate for this conjecture to find more 'equation' to create `C` generator.\
+In fact if we check the `C` and that number made by multiply of a sequence of primes, then the generators can be more then of 2 numbers. (look like: aaron number)